-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance Personnel; Educators/Trainers; Clinical Research Staff; Researchers and Research Staff

-H8: When You're the New Kid in Town: Taking Over as an HRPP/IRB Leader

-Track(s): Leadership Skills Development; HRPP/IRB Administration/Management and Process Whether it's a promotion at your current institution, or a move to a new institution, taking on a new HRPP/IRB leadership role brings with it a set of challenges.
+Describe VA research initiatives, including the Office of Research and Development's (ORD) reorganization and enterprise-wide approach for supporting VA research facilities.
+Identify key issues and solutions from both ORD and the Office of Research Oversight (ORO) associated with multi-site research activities.
+Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance Personnel; Educators/Trainers; Clinical Research Staff; Researchers and Research Staff H8: When You're the New Kid in Town: Taking Over as an HRPP/IRB Leader Track(s): Leadership Skills Development; HRPP/IRB Administration/Management and Process Whether it's a promotion at your current institution, or a move to a new institution, taking on a new HRPP/IRB leadership role brings with it a set of challenges.
 Those first few weeks and months can set the tone for your tenure, and also for how your HRPP/IRB will mesh with the other research stakeholders at your institution.
 Learn tips and tricks for making this transition from speakers who, not long ago, found themselves newly leading an HRPP or IRB, and hear from colleagues about what they want new HRPP/IRB leaders to know.
 Attendees should be familiar with the breadth of HRPPs and how various HRPP components, including IRBs, interact before attending this session.
 Learning Objectives:

-- •Explore how to get established in a new organization, or in becoming a new leader of people who used to be your peers (whether you're replacing a respected, effective leader or were hired to make significant course changes) - •Learn approaches for identifying problem areas in the HRPP/IRB and how to make changes - •Share strategies and advice for when first starting, or that you'd want an incoming HRPP/IRB leader to know

-Target Audience(s): HRPP/IRB Directors

-H9: Human Subjects Protections in the US Intelligence Community (IC)

-Requiring Additional Protections; Legal Considerations in Research Oversight

-The IC conducts and supports a range of research activities involving human subjects.
-IC research is typically reviewed and approved by IRBs, some of which follow the requirements of the Common Rule, while others adhere to other regulatory requirements and Executive orders.
-This session will explain some of the ethical and legal "guardrails" the IC uses in conducting authorized research activities, and address how the IC promote transparency and accountability in its human subjects research.
+•Explore how to get established in a new organization, or in becoming a new leader of people who used to be your peers (whether you're replacing a respected, effective leader or were hired to make significant course changes) •Learn approaches for identifying problem areas in the HRPP/IRB and how to make changes •Share strategies and advice for when first starting, or that you'd want an incoming HRPP/IRB leader to know Target Audience(s): HRPP/IRB Directors H9: Human Subjects Protections in the US Intelligence Community (IC) Track(s): Communication With the Public;Emerging Research Challenges and Breaking Issues; Populations Requiring Additional Protections; Legal Considerations in Research Oversight The IC conducts and supports a range of research activities involving human subjects (HSR).
+IC HSR is typically reviewed and approved by Institutional Review Boards holding Federalwide Assurances (FWAs); follows the Common Rule; and adheres to additional Executive Orders, regulations, and policies that provide additional protections for human subjects.
+This session will explain some of the ethical and legal "guardrails" the IC uses in conducting authorized research activities, and address how the IC promotes transparency and accountability in its HSR.
+Session note: Gregg Motta is a federal employee addressing a matter relating to his official duties and so, members of the public may request in advance to attend this session only without charge (and then leave after).
+If you are interested in this option, contact registration@primr.org to express your interest by December 1.
+Learning Objectives:

-Track(s): Communication With the Public; Emerging Challenges and Breaking Issues; Populations

-- Provide the context of human subjects research in the intelligence community - •Discuss IC activities and the regulatory frameworks used, including compliance with the Common Rule regulatory requirements - •Explore the practice of excluding certain IC activities from the Common Rule regulatory definition of research and outline how certain Exemptions are utilized for some forms of IC research - •Identify methods of promoting transparency and accountability in their research
+•Frame the context of human subjects research in the intelligence community.

+•Learn about the regulatory frameworks used when reviewing IC activities involving living individuals. •Explore the exclusion of certain IC activities from the regulatory definition of research and outline how certain exemptions can be utilized for some IC research. •Identify the IC's methodologies for promoting transparency and accountability in HSR efforts.
 Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Research Program Leadership and Institutional Officials; Researchers and Research Staff